VolgemutNik/osTaskmaster/README.md

 # osTaskmaster
-A Task-based utility for writing Oldschool Runescape botting scripts.
+A task-based library for writing Oldschool Runescape botting scripts.